-Is it challenging to give a speech?
-Yes and no. Yes, speaking in front of people is not easy, and I hope to deliver a perfect speech with every word correct and every sentence to impress everyone.
-Yet, it is not impossible to speak about a topic for only 2 minutes.
-Anyone is capable of doing so no matter your voice, your body gesture or use of rhetorical devices or not.
-It is a success already as long as the audience get your key message.
-You don’t need to overthink and let the fear of public speaking overwhelm you.
+Is it difficult to give a speech?
+Both yes and no. Speaking in front of an audience is difficult, and I intend to give a flawless speech, with every word and sentence to wow everyone.
+Nevertheless, speaking on a topic for only 2 minutes is not impossible.
+Anyone, regardless of their voice, body language, or rhetorical tactics, is capable of doing so.
+It’s already a success if the audience understands your main point.
+You don’t have to overthink things or let your fear of public speaking overwhelm you.

-Is it hard to be healthy?
-Again, it seems to require a lot of motivation to go to the gym every day, get out of our comfortable bed, and give the sweat and effort to exercise.
-But you know, running for 20 minutes or a couple of push-ups per day is achievable.
-Once you start the baby step, you will get the momentum to keep going and build a good habit.
+Is it difficult to maintain a healthy lifestyle?
+Again, it appears that going to the gym every day, getting out of our comfortable beds, and exerting the sweat and effort required for exercise, takes a lot of effort.
+But, you know, 20 minutes of running or a couple of push-ups every day are doable.
+Once you’ve taken your first baby step, you’ll gain the motivation to keep going and form a positive habit.

-The list of activities could go on and on, while there is one thing in common.
-I have high expectations of myself.
-I am a perfectionist.
-I care about the result, care about what others think, care about myself too much with self-awareness.
-It may push me to be a high achiever, yet it may also put me in procrastination.
-I did not start writing until I had a good idea.
-I did not volunteer to speak if I did not feel fully prepared.
-I did not go to the gym with many excuses about the weather.
-I did not dare to talk to strangers if I just wanted to impress others.
-This fear stops me from taking the first step.
-In reality, it is not thinking that leads to action.
-Thinking itself would not lead to action.
+While the list of activities may go on and on, there is one thing that they all have in common.
+I have high standards for myself.
+I’m a stickler for details.
+I’m concerned with the outcome, with what others think, and with self-awareness.
+It may motivate me to be a high achiever, but it also can cause me to procrastinate.
+I didn’t begin writing until I had a solid idea.
+If I didn’t feel prepared, I would not have offered to speak.
+I didn’t I went to the gym if I make many excuses about the weather.
+If I wanted to impress others, I didn’t dare to talk to strangers.
+I’m afraid to take the first step because of the fear.
+In reality, this will result in inaction.
+Thinking alone would not result in action.

-What matters is to start to enjoy the process: focus on writing is therapeutic, speaking to deliver a message is valuable, exercising makes me feel energetic, and socializing is simply fun.
-Accept the imperfection.
-It helps me overcome my imposter syndrome, the feeling of being a fraud and worrying about making mistakes.
-Even Albert Einstein suffered from imposter syndrome as a successful genius.
-Why should ordinary people not feel confident with our achievements?
+What counts is to start to love the process: concentrating on writing is therapeutic, speaking to communicate a message is valuable, exercising helps me feel energetic, and socialising is simply fun.
+Accept the flaws in your life.
+It aids me in overcoming my imposter syndrome or the sensation of being a fraud who is afraid of making mistakes.
+Even as a successful genius, Albert Einstein suffered from imposter syndrome.
+Why should regular people be sceptical of our accomplishments?